 Click here for the 2019/20 Music By The Sea season brochure.

-The 2020 iPalpiti Festival of International Laureates will celebrate the 23rd year of the music festival led by Maestro Eduard Schmieder.
-Festival highlights will include performances by artsits-in-residence Trio Zadig, from France, and a first-ever concert by the iPalpiti Orchestra at the new Conrad Prebys Performing Arts Center in La Jolla.
+Due to the Covid-19 shutdown, the 2020 iPalpiti Festival of International Laureates was cancelled.
+The festival is planned for July 2021 and highlights will include performances by artists-in-residence Trio Zadig, from France, and a first-ever concert by the iPalpiti Orchestra at the new Conrad Prebys Performing Arts Center in La Jolla.

 The LA Times has called the multi-week music festival, “the highlight of the summer.”
 Twenty-four award-winning young artists from 22 countries, including Ecuador, Turkey, Italy, Japan, Azerbaijan, Serbia, Belgium, France, Armenia and Poland, will perform under the direction of Maestro Schmieder.
 The acclaimed ensemble of international musical soloists is often referred to as the “United Nations of Classical Music.”
 Mark Swed of the LA Times has said, “A world-class performance by young players with technique to burn.”

-From July 15-17, the festival begins in Encinitas, presenting three different concerts that will showcase their exceptional musical ability and virtuosity, and will end on July 25 with a finale concert at Walt Disney Concert Hall in Los Angeles.
+The festival will begin in Encinitas, presenting three different concerts that will showcase their exceptional musical ability and virtuosity, and will end with a finale concert at Walt Disney Concert Hall in Los Angeles.

-Tickets: $20 for each soloists concert; orchestra concert pricing TBA.
+Ticket information is forthcoming.
 Purchase a 4 concert Festival Pass and save.
 Seating is limited.
 Tickets will be available online at: www.ipalpiti.org or www.encinitas.tix.com, or at the door.
-For more information, contact Jim Gilliam, City of Encinitas Arts Program Administrator, at (760) 633-2746, or email: [email protected].
+For more information, contact Jim Gilliam, Arts Program Administrator, at (760) 633-2746, or email: [email protected].